Act II: Web App Pitch #

 ๐ค Here are a few ideas:

-- last year’s projects
+- a few of last year’s projects

 - fizz or YikYak